Pathrule

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists organizations the user belongs to, using specific verb 'List' and resource 'Pathrule organizations'.
-It distinguishes itself from sibling tools by explicitly mentioning it is used before pathrule_create_workspace.
+The description clearly states the tool lists organizations the authenticated user belongs to, with a specific verb and resource.
+It also distinguishes itself from the sibling tool pathrule_create_workspace by noting its use before creating a workspace.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.